Blog

 Who performs HIPAA audits?

-HIPAA logs need to be retained for at least 6 years so it is usually said that the certification is good for a minimum of 6 years.
-But in reality there is no fixed term of HIPAA certification expiration.
+HIPAA logs must be retained for at least 6 years; therefore, it is generally stated that the certification is valid for a minimum of 6 years.
+But in reality, there is no fixed term of HIPAA certification expiration.
 However, businesses need to train their employees annually for any modifications or new rules introduced.

 Can you get HIPAA certified for free?